-The 24h average concentration of SO2 at the monitoring site was 12.45 yg/m3 which is in compliance with the NEQS (120 yg/m3) of Pakistan.
+The 24h average concentration of SO2 at the monitoring site was with the threshold / NEQS limit of Pakistan.
 The detailed environmental monitoring report is enclosed as Annexure-6 of the report.

 The SO2 concentration levels are well below the NEQS limits at the project site as there is no industrial activity or heavy traffic in the vicinity of the project site.